chainpoint/chainpoint-cli/README.md

 - Linux (x86)
 - macOS (x64)

+You can find the most current releases at [https://github.com/chainpoint/chainpoint-cli/releases](https://github.com/chainpoint/chainpoint-cli/releases)

 These binaries are created with the [pkg](https://github.com/zeit/pkg#readme) tool and have no pre-requisites.
 It is _not_ necessary to install even Node.js as it is packaged in the binary.
 Installation is a simple matter of downloading the appropriate file, giving it execute permissions, and running it from a location on your `PATH`.

 Install & Run